JoeryMartens/FontGenerator/README.md

 <ul>
 <li> The font-generator/loader has to find the fontsdirectory automatically.
 So that you can place the fontsdirectory anaywhere on the server </li>
 <li> The font-generator/loader is not efficient.
 The loading time is too long when you want to include many fonts.
 This has to be improved  </li>
-<li> This plugin would be nice to use in Wordpress or another CMS.
-There  </li>
+<li> This plugin would be nice to use in Wordpress or another CMS.  </li>
 </ul>